Website Privacy Policy

 7. International transfers

-We have taken appropriate steps to ensure that where personal data processed outside the UK, it has an essentially equivalent level of protection as it has within the UK.
+We have taken appropriate steps to ensure that personal data processed outside the UK or EEA has an essentially equivalent level of protection to that guaranteed in the UK and EEA.
 We do this by ensuring that:

-• Your personal data is only processed in a country which the Secretary of State has confirmed has an adequate level of protection (an adequacy regulation); or
+• Your Personal Data is only processed in a country which the UK Secretary of State and the European Commission has confirmed has an adequate level of protection (an adequacy regulation); or

-• We enter into either International Data Transfers Agreements (IDTAs) or Standard Contractual Clauses with the UK Addendum with the receiving organisations and ensure that supplementary measures are also applied, where necessary
+• We enter into Standard Contractual Clauses (“SCCs”) and UK Addendum with the receiving organisations and adopt supplementary measures, where necessary (A copy of the UK International Data Transfer Addendum can be found here); or

 8. How long we keep your personal data